 We’ve made significant progress in the treatment and prevention of HIV since the AIDS Foundation of Chicago’s last strategic plan over three years ago.
-Last year alone, the AIDS Foundation of Chicago (AFC) reached over 15,000 people through housing, case management and prevention.
+In 2015 alone, the AIDS Foundation of Chicago (AFC) reached over 15,000 people through housing, case management and prevention.
 We mobilized hundreds of advocates on local and national levels to support those living with and vulnerable to HIV and related chronic diseases.
-Read more about last year's successes here.

 However, there is still much work to be done, particularly in communities most-impacted by HIV, such as young Black gay and bisexual men, transgender women of color, Black women living in high-incidence areas and Latino gay and bisexual men.

-With this in mind, we have developed Positive Momentum, an ambitious but focused strategic plan for 2016-2018.
-We have refreshed our vision, updated our mission and designed strategic priorities that will guide our work and our collaboration with you.
+With this in mind, in November 2015 AFC released Positive Momentum, an ambitious but focused strategic plan for 2016-2018.
+We refreshed our vision, updated our mission and designed strategic priorities that will guide our work and our collaboration with you.

 AFC mobilizes communities to create equity and justice for people living with and vulnerable to HIV and related chronic diseases.

 People living with HIV and related chronic diseases will thrive, and new HIV infections will be rare.

 To realize our mission to mobilize communities to create equity and justice for people living with and vulnerable to HIV and related chronic diseases, we will: